 We would love to see your Santa Cruz County photos during #SCKingTides!
 Tag @VisitSantaCruz on social and use the #KingTides and #SCKingTides hashtags.
 And for those high tides, consider uploading your photos to the California King Tides Project who help people visualize future sea level by observing the highest high tides of today.
 The shoreline photos during King Tides create a record of the changes to our coast from sea level rise.

 KING TIDES FROM PLEASURE POINT

-Last month we took our own advice and enjoyed the December King Tides at Pleasure Point.
-Enjoy the photos and don’t miss these January dates!
+Last year we took our own advice and enjoyed the California King Tides at Pleasure Point.
+Enjoy the photos and don’t miss 2020’s King Tides!